antonioandara/antonioandara/README.md

 - 🤔 I’m looking for help with web3
 - 💬 Ask me about magic, math, physhics, control theory, electronics
 - 📫 How to reach me: @a3l
-- 😄 Pronouns: Galactic President Superstar Mac Awesomeville
+- 😄 Pronouns: your choice
 - ⚡ Fun fact: I can memorize a deck of cards in 4 minutes